marijnh/Eloquent-JavaScript/21_skillsharing.md

   add(method, url, handler) {
     this.routes.push({method, url, handler});
   }
-}

-async function resolveRequest(router, context, request) {
+  async resolve(request, context) {
     let path = parse(request.url).pathname;
     for (let {method, url, handler} of this.routes) {
       let match = url.exec(path);
       if (!match || request.method != method) continue;
-    let urlParts = match.slice(1).map(decodeURIComponent);
+      let parts = match.slice(1).map(decodeURIComponent);
-    let response =
-      await handler(context, ...urlParts, request);
+      return handler(context, ...parts, request);
-    if (response) return response;
     }
   }
+}
 ```

 {{index "Router class"}}

 The module exports the `Router` class.
-A router object allows new handlers to be registered with the `add` method and can resolve requests with its `resolve` method.
+A router object allows you to register handlers for specific methods and URL patterns with its `add` method.
+When a request is resolved with the `resolve` method, the router calls the handler whose method and URL match the request and return its result.

-{{index "some method"}}

-The latter will return a response when a handler was found, and `null` otherwise.
-It tries the routes one at a time (in the order in which they were defined) until a matching one is found.

 {{index "capture group", "decodeURIComponent function", [escaping, "in URLs"]}}

-The handler functions are called with the `context` value (which will be the server instance in our case), match strings for any groups they defined in their ((regular expression)), and the request object.
+Handler functions are called with the `context` value given to `resolve`.
+We will use this to give them access to our server state.
+Additionally, they receive the match strings for any groups they defined in their ((regular expression)), and the request object.
 The strings have to be URL-decoded since the raw URL may contain `%20`-style codes.

 ### Serving files